opengrep/opengrep/README.md

 Which will install the latest version of Opengrep.

 You can also install manually:
-* Binaries available in the latest alpha [release](https://github.com/opengrep/opengrep/releases).
+* Binaries available in the [release page](https://github.com/opengrep/opengrep/releases).

 ---